Blog

 From Palestinian Artist Malak Mattar, based in Gaza

-On the 73rd Anniversary of the Nakba Day, May 15th, 2021, Binish Ahmed interviewed Emilio Dabed, Nayrouz Abu Hatoum, and Mark Ayyash for Azaadi Now!
-Together, they discussed the recent events in Sheikh Jarrah and the ongoing Palestinian occupation 73 years since the Nakba.
+On the 73rd anniversary of the Nakba Day, May 15th, 2021, Binish Ahmed interviewed Emilio Dabed, Nayrouz Abu Hatoum, and Mark Muhannad Ayyash for Azaadi Now!
+They discussed the recent events in Sheikh Jarrah and the ongoing Palestinian occupation 73 years since the Nakba.
+This roundtable originally appeared as a blog post on uppingtheanti.org, June 22, 2021.

-Emilio Dabed is a Palestinian Chilean lawyer and a political scientist with a specialization in constitutional matters, international law, and human rights.
-He’s currently living in Toronto and writing a book on law and politics in Palestine.
-He served as a researcher and visiting professor at An-najah National University law school in Nablus, Palestine from 2017-2018.
-Previously he was a Palestine and law fellow and an adjunct assistant professor of law at Columbia University law school for Palestinian studies.
-He’s a former director of the international law and human rights program at Al-Quds bar college, Jerusalem, where he taught from 2011 to 2015.
+Emilio Dabed is a Palestinian-Chilean lawyer and a political scientist with a specialization in constitutional matters, international law, and human rights.
+He is currently living in Toronto and writing a book on law and politics in Palestine.
+He served as a researcher and visiting professor at An-Najah National University law school in Nablus, Palestine between 2017 and 2018.
+Previously he was a fellow and adjunct assistant professor at Columbia University law school for Palestinian studies.
+He is a former director of the international law and human rights program at Al-Quds Bard College in Jerusalem, where he taught from 2011 until 2015.
 He has also taught in Diego Portel’s University in Santiago, Chile.
-His latest research and publications look at the relations between law and political and social changes, subjectivity and identity formation, with a particular focus on the disciplinary powers of law and the discourse of human rights.
+His latest research and publications look at the relations between law and political and social change, subjectivity, and identity formation, with a particular focus on the disciplinary powers of law and the discourse of human rights.

-Mark Muhammad Ayyash is an associate professor of sociology at Mount Royal University.
-He’s the author of Hermeneutics of Violence (2019) and has published several academic articles on the Palestinian struggles.
-Among other things, he’s currently writing a book on settler colonial sovereignty in Palestine Israel and writes regularly for Al Jazeera.
+Mark Muhannad Ayyash is an associate professor of sociology at Mount Royal University.
+He is the author of Hermeneutics of Violence (2019) and has published several academic articles on the Palestinian struggles.
+Among other things, he’s currently writing a book on settler colonial sovereignty in Palestine and Israel and writes regularly for Al Jazeera.

-Nayrouz: Thank you Binish for inviting us and having this stage to talk about what’s happening currently in Palestine, more specifically on Nakba Day.
+Nayrouz: Thank you, Binish, for inviting us and having this stage to talk about what’s happening currently in Palestine, more specifically on Nakba Day.
 I’m joining from the unceded territory of the Kanien’kehá:ka Nation who are the custodians of the lands and waters of Tiohtià:ke/Montréal.
 It’s important to make these links between multiple central colonialisms that are happening at the same time in different contexts.
-The Nakba means “catastrophe” in Arabic and it signifies the moment in 1948 when Palestinians got displaced and dispossessed from their land, villages, towns, and cities.
-It resulted in almost one million Palestinian refugees who got scattered all over the neighboring countries, the destruction of hundreds of villages, and the eviction or erasure of their cities.
+The Nakba means “catastrophe” in Arabic and it signifies the moment in 1948 when Palestinians were displaced and dispossessed from their land, villages, towns, and cities.
+It resulted in almost one million Palestinian refugees who were scattered all over the neighbouring countries, the destruction of hundreds of villages, and the eviction or erasure of their cities.
 It’s a very important moment in Palestinian history.
-Palestinians always refer to the Nakba in any recurring events so it’s not surprising to see Palestinians refer to what’s happening today in Gaza, Jerusalem, the West Bank, inside 1948 villages and cities, as the ongoing Nakba.
+Palestinians consistently refer to the Nakba in recurring events, so it’s not surprising to see Palestinians refer to what’s happening today—in Gaza, Jerusalem, the West Bank, inside 1948 villages and cities—as the ongoing Nakba.

-Emilio: To highlight some background to the concept of Nakba, I would say that it was not only applied to the Palestinian Nakba.
-The word has a history in the Arab world.
-The concept of Nakba for the Palestinian case was coined by a Syrian intellectual, Constantin Zurich, in 1948 but it was already used in 1920s when Arabs referred to the Battle of Mezallum in 1920s between the French army and the army of the Arab revolt.
-Arabs were defeated and that opened the road for the French army to Damascus in Syria.
-Therefore, The Nakba has historically been connected to the colonial history of the Arab world.
-That is the first precision that I wanted to make and the second is to reinforce the previous point.
-We cannot understand the Nakba as a historical event that would be part of our past, that we commemorate every 15th of May, but rather as an ongoing process.
+Emilio: I’d like to highlight some background to the concept of Nakba.
+The word itself has not only been applied to the Palestinian Nakba, but has a deeper history in the Arab world.
+The concept of Nakba for the Palestinian cause was coined by a Syrian intellectual, Constantin Zureik, in 1948, but it was already used in the 1920s when Arabs referred to the Battle of Mezallum between the French army and the army of the Arab revolt.
+Arabs were defeated opening the road for the French army to Damascus in Syria.
+Therefore, the Nakba has historically been connected to the colonial history of the Arab world.
+We cannot understand the Nakba as a historical event that is only part of our past, but rather as an ongoing process.
 This is what the Nakba is: an ongoing process of displacement, dispossession, and violence.

-Binish: Tell us about the neighborhood of Sheikh Jarrah.
-Where it is, what its significance is geopolitically, and what led to the escalations of tensions in the current moment that we’re witnessing unfold?
+Binish: Tell us about the neighbourhood of Sheikh Jarrah.
+Where it is, what is its significance geopolitically, and what led to the escalations of tensions in the current moment that we’re witnessing unfold?

 Mark: It’s in Jerusalem.
 It’s in a neighborhood that was, prior to 1948 and the emergence of the Zionist settler colonial project, in the land of historic Palestine.
 From my understanding, it was a predominantly Palestinian Jewish neighborhood because we can’t forget that Jewish, Muslim, and Christian Palestinian communities all identified as Palestinian prior to Zionism.
-During 1948, some of those Jewish residents were removed from that part of Jerusalem that came under Jordanian rule into West Jerusalem and other places that became part of the state of Israel.
-Israel has used both Ottoman and British colonial laws to claim that those lands belong to the Jewish state and they’re using apartheid and colonial laws to displace for the second time Palestinians that were displaced from their homes in what became Israel in 1948.
-Of course, there’s no ability for Palestinians to use any Israeli law to claim the homes and the property that they lost when they were expelled in 1948.
-These are not laws that are based in justice.
-These are laws that are based in the old adage of might makes right.
+In 1948, some of those Jewish residents were removed from that part of Jerusalem that came under Jordanian rule into West Jerusalem and other places that became part of the state of Israel.
+Israel has used both Ottoman and British colonial laws to claim that those lands belong to the Jewish state.
+They’re using apartheid and colonial laws to displace for the second time Palestinians that were displaced from their homes in what became Israel in 1948.
+Of course, there’s no ability for Palestinians to use any Israeli law to reclaim the homes and the property that they lost when they were expelled in 1948.
+These are not laws that are based on justice.
+These are laws that are based on the old adage of “might makes right.”
 What’s happening in Sheikh Jarrah is a microcosm of that larger experience of the Nakba.
 It is a reaffirmation of the ongoing process of displacement of Palestinians from the land of historic Palestine.
 This is why it became such a focal point for this latest moment in Palestinian resistance.

 Emilio: The current crisis and violence did not start in Sheikh Jarrah yesterday or last week.
 We are talking about a century of history.
-This is a state policy, one of erasure of Palestinians that started a long time ago.
+This is state policy, one of erasure of Palestinians that started a long time ago.
 At first, Zionists would say from the very beginning of the Zionist movement that Palestinians did not exist, that it was a land without a people for a people without a land.
-Then this erasure was institutionalized for the first time in the Balfour Declaration in 1917 when the British government declared its support for the establishment of a national home for the Jewish people in Palestine.
-The declaration referred to Palestinians, who were 90 percent or more of the population of Palestine at the time, only negatively, as other “non-Jewish communities” living in Palestine.
-Ninety percent or more of the population was mentioned in the Balfour Declaration as other non-Jewish communities.
-The myth was repeated by Zionist leaders like Golda Meir, among others, saying that Palestinians do not exist.
-It was again replicated, when Palestinians were invited to the Madrid negotiation at the beginning of the 1990s.
-Palestinians could participate in the Madrid negotiations not as Palestinians—they had to go there under a Jordanian delegation.
+Then, this erasure was institutionalized for the first time in the Balfour Declaration in 1917 when the British government declared its support for the establishment of a national home for the Jewish people in Palestine.
+The declaration referred to Palestinians, who were 90 percent or more of the population as other “non-Jewish communities” living in Palestine.
+The myth was repeated by Zionist leaders like Golda Meir saying that Palestinians do not exist.
+It was again replicated when Palestinians were invited to the Madrid negotiation at the beginning of the 1990s.
+Palestinians could participate in the Madrid negotiations, but not as Palestinians—they had to join under a Jordanian delegation.
 Palestinians were denied a presence in the land, existence, and they have also been denied the capacity to produce a reliable historiography.
-So, Palestinians do not exist and Palestinians cannot represent themselves.
+So, Palestinians do not exist, and Palestinians cannot represent themselves.
 The proof of this is that conclusions like the one reached by the Human Rights Watch report declaring that Israel was an apartheid state, is something that Palestinians have been saying for decades and is only heard when international institutions of human rights, or NGOs in the West, say it.
-What is going on in Sheikh Jarrah is nothing but the latest, and one among other expressions of a state policy which is the total erasure of Palestinians.
+What is going on in Sheikh Jarrah is nothing but the latest, and one among other expressions of a state policy, which is the total erasure of Palestinians.

-Binish: We witnessed visuals and footage of Israeli settlers walking into Palestinian homes in Sheikh Jarrah community, asking them to vacate their ancestral homes for Israeli settlers in the last week.
-We’ve heard them say statements like, ‘’sooner or later you’ll have to leave for another Israeli.’’
+Binish: We witnessed visuals and footage of Israeli settlers walking into Palestinian homes in the Sheikh Jarrah community, asking them to vacate their ancestral homes for Israeli settlers in the last week.
+We’ve heard them say statements like, “sooner or later, you’ll have to leave for another Israeli.’’
 What is your analysis of Israeli Jewish citizens forcibly trying to displace Palestinians from their homes?
-What gives them the confidence to be able to do so, so brazenly?
+What gives them the confidence to be able to do this so brazenly?

-Mark: There is this narrative that you hear within Israeli society and outside of it that there is this big distinction between the right wing extremist settlers and the liberal Zionist Israelis.
+Mark: There is a narrative that you hear within Israeli society and outside of it that there is this big distinction between the right-wing extremist settlers and the liberal Zionist Israelis.
 It’s a false distinction.
-The Israeli settlers in Jerusalem, Sheikh Jarrah, the West Bank, in all parts across historic Palestine are all acting in the same way.
+The Israeli settlers in Jerusalem, Sheikh Jarrah, the West Bank, and all parts of historic Palestine are all acting in the same way.
 They all believe in this vision of “Greater Israel” where Israel would have exclusive Jewish sovereignty over the entire land of historic Palestine.
-There are differences in lifestyles and world views between the right wing and left wing spectrum.
-On a foundational level, they all agree on one thing that they are there to displace Palestinians, that the idea of an exclusive Jewish sovereignty over the entire land of historic Palestine can only exist by ethnically cleansing the land from Palestinians and taking it from them.
-When, for example, those liberal Zionists critique the Israeli Jewish settlers, the Israeli Jewish settlers respond by saying, “well how do you think you got your home in Tel Aviv?”
+There are differences in lifestyles and worldviews between the right-wing and left-wing spectrum.
+On a foundational level, they all agree on one thing: that they are there to displace Palestinians, that the idea of an exclusive Jewish sovereignty over the entire land of historic Palestine can only exist by ethnically cleansing the land from Palestinians and taking it from them.
+When, for example, those liberal Zionists critique the Israeli Jewish settlers, and the settlers respond by saying, “well how do you think you got your home in Tel Aviv?”
 And they’re actually right.
 They got it exactly the same way—by ethnically cleansing the Palestinians.
 The settler movement is so brazen because the state, state structures, and politicians agree with them.
 Scholars, including Israeli scholars, have shown this.
-When you take the whole picture and put it together, it is very clear that the state is actively participating in those settler movements.
-They’re providing cover through security, diplomacy, propaganda, and legal support.
+When you put the whole picture together, it is very clear that the state is actively participating in those settler movements.
+They provide cover through security, diplomacy, propaganda, and legal support.
 This idea that the settlers are a nuisance to the Israeli state is nonsense.
 The Israeli settlers are the foundation of the Israeli state.
-Not only is that supported within Israel, it’s also supported by many organizations in the US and other countries.
+Not only is that supported within Israel, but it’s also supported by many organizations in the US and other countries.
 There is international involvement in this as well as international money that comes in to support these settlements.
-Whenever you hear the words “settlements were built,” that means more Palestinians lost land, homes, places demolished and farmlands lost.
+Whenever you hear the words “settlements were built,” that means more Palestinians lost land and homes, more places were demolished and farmlands lost.
 That’s really critical to keep in mind.

 Binish: Can you describe the political landscape of Palestine today and who represents the Palestinian people politically?
 What has the Palestinian leadership’s response been to the most recent Israeli aggression, and what is the leadership demanding?

 What did that mean?
 Well, basically, that they conceived the Palestinian Authority as an instrument of colonialism, not as a nationalistic Palestinian expression and this is what has transpired since Oslo.
-Arafat signed it, but the Oslo frame has evolved to the point that nobody has ever had the kind of political and security control on the West Bank that Abu Mazen has today, and he has declared security coordination with Israel sacred even if that means the crushing of Palestinian national aspirations.
-The Palestinian Authority today in the West Bank is repressing Palestinian demonstrations as brutally as Israelis are doing it, and they are using similar tactics because they have been trained together.
-They are using similar technologies and tactics, they are using the same kind of stun grenades and tear gas, and so on.
-The intertwined relationship between the colonial power and the Palestinian leadership of the Palestinian Authority is not only political, it’s also economic, technological, etc. I know that this is very contentious, but I would call on people to realize that the Palestinian anti-colonial struggle includes the Palestinian Authority.
+Arafat signed it, but the Oslo frame has evolved to the point that nobody has ever had the kind of political and security control on the West Bank that Abu Mazen has today, and he has declared security coordination with Israel sacred, even if that means the crushing of Palestinian national aspirations.
+The Palestinian Authority today in the West Bank is repressing Palestinian demonstrations as brutally as the Israelis, and they are using similar tactics because they have been trained together.
+They are using similar technologies and tactics; they are using the same kind of stun grenades and tear gas, and so on.
+The intertwined relationship between the colonial power and the leadership of the Palestinian Authority is not only political; it’s also economic, and technological.
+I know that this is very contentious, but I would call on people to realize that the anti-colonial struggle includes resisting the Palestinian Authority.

 Mark: I agree with Emilio.
 There’s so much talk about this reconciliation between Fatah and Hamas, as if that is the only way to unify the Palestinian people and what we’ve seen on the streets in the last week is that the Palestinian people are actually unified.
 It’s not that they need to reconcile for the sake of uniting the Palestinian people.
 They need to get out of the way of the already existing unification of the Palestinian people.
 Palestinian scholars have been extremely critical of the Palestinian Authority and of Oslo.
-Leading Palestinian scholars have called the PA subcontractors of the settler colonial power and that’s exactly what Rabin wanted and he got it.
-It is critical to keep the focus on the authority of the collective, we the people, not the established Palestinian Authority that was created through these settler colonial mechanisms to ensure the continuation of colonial domination.
+Leading Palestinian scholars have called the PA subcontractors of the settler-colonial power.
+That’s exactly what Rabin wanted and he got it.
+It is critical to keep the focus on the authority of the collective, we the people, not the established Palestinian Authority that was created through these settler-colonial mechanisms to ensure the continuation of colonial domination.

-Nayrouz: Palestine 48 or 48 Palestine or Palestinian refer the Palestinians who remained in historic Palestine after the Nakba.
-After 1948, Palestinians who didn’t become refugees outside the border either in the West Bank, Gaza, or outside the border, either in the neighboring countries Syria, Lebanon, and Jordan, became internally displaced and they also lost land.
+Nayrouz: ’48 Palestine refers to the Palestinians who remained in historic Palestine after the Nakba.
+After 1948, Palestinians who didn’t become refugees outside the border—either in the West Bank, Gaza, or in the neighbouring countries Syria, Lebanon, and Jordan—became internally displaced and they also lost land.
 It refers to Palestinians who are technically citizens of Israel.
-This moment is, for many Palestinians inside 48, a reminder of Al-Aqsa Intifada (also known as the Second Intifada) in October 2000 where we saw similar kinds of tactics.
+This moment is, for many Palestinians inside ’48, a reminder of the Al-Aqsa Intifada (also known as the Second Intifada) in October 2000, where we saw similar kinds of tactics.
 During the attacks on Al-Aqsa, people went to the streets and then the Israeli police entered all these towns and villages and tried to suppress these demonstrations, resulting in 13 deaths.
 What we see today is a unification of the voice we want.
-We refuse to be disconnected from what’s happening to Jerusalem and to Palestinians elsewhere in Gaza and in exile now.
-The reason the Palestinians inside 48 sparked this demonstration—and Palestinian students who study in Jerusalem who have been demonstrating for the past 15 years—is because of the attack on Al-Aqsa during Ramadan with buses from the north coming from Palestinian 48 villages and towns going to pray in Al-Aqsa.
+We refuse to be disconnected from what’s happening to Jerusalem and Palestinians elsewhere in Gaza and in exile.
+The reason the Palestinians inside ’48 sparked this demonstration—and Palestinian students who study in Jerusalem who have been demonstrating for the past 15 years—is because of the attack on Al-Aqsa during Ramadan with buses from the north coming from Palestinian ’48 villages and towns going to pray in Al-Aqsa.
 These buses were stopped at the doors of Jerusalem.
 They weren’t able to access Al-Aqsa plus the Israeli army invaded Al-Aqsa and used tear gas at the moment of the prayer.
 That’s part of the anger among Palestinians in Israel who believe that they have the right to worship and the right to access the mosque.
-Every village and city is seeing this kind of protest, even in so-called mixed cities, or Palestinian cities in 48 in which the Palestinian population was displaced and the cities became majority Jewish, like Yafa, we see their settler and police violence and we see protests of Palestinians in this area.
+Every village and city is seeing this kind of protest, even in so-called mixed cities, or Palestinian cities in ’48 in which the Palestinian population was displaced and the cities became majority Jewish, like Yafa: we see their settler and police violence and we see protests of Palestinians in this area.

 Mark: Nayrouz captured it very well and spoke to that unification of Palestinians across all of their differences.
 The Israeli state has always developed and enacted a policy of fragmenting the Palestinians.
-That process of fragmentation has in fact created different experiences for those different Palestinian communities and I was mistaken in the past to see those divisions as fragmentation.
-This isn’t to say that there aren’t divisions and different experiences within Palestinian societies, such as different political views, etc. Of course that exists in every community.
+That process of fragmentation has, in fact, created different experiences for those different Palestinian communities, and I was mistaken in the past to see those divisions as fragmentation.
+This isn’t to say that there aren’t divisions and different experiences within Palestinian societies, such as different political views.
+Of course, that exists in every community.
 However, the foundational unity is still based on that story of displacement, of being told that we, the native inhabitants of the land, do not belong on the land and should not be allowed to live on the land freely.
 This is what unites us all and this is shared amongst us all regardless of our positionality within the landscape of the Palestinian struggle.

 Binish: What are some myths in the mainstream media about the current crisis?
 For example, how can we understand the myth of eviction and land ownership in Palestine?

 Nayrouz: The problem with the language of eviction is that it neutralizes and normalizes what’s happening in Sheikh Jarrah.
-For example, ‘it’s a real estate dispute’, not actually ethnic cleansing and displacement even though that is the framing of ethnic cleansing, displacement, and dispossession.
+When people say, “it’s a real estate dispute,” this neutralizes the fact of ethnic cleansing, displacement, and dispossession.
 It’s happening all over historic Palestine.
-In so-called Area C there are mass evictions of particularly small Bedouin communities in the Naqab, so-called unrecognized villages in Al-Araqeeb, Umm al-Hiran, and others inside Israel that are being displaced and demolished continuously for dozens of times.
-For example, in Yafa, Akka, Haifa, you have Palestinians who still have the deeds to their homes, but they’re unable to reclaim their property as Israeli law defines these properties as Absentees’ Property, even though the owners of these buildings are actually present, not absent.
-There are different mechanisms that are taking place concurrently, simultaneously, in different ways to Judaize the Galilee, the Naqab, to evict Palestinians as much as possible, to push them to immigrate.
-Since 2000 in particular, there have been different policies and laws pushed by the ever growing fascist right parties in the Israeli parliament which furthered the discrimination and allientation of Palestinians citizens of Israel, for example banning or criminalizing family reunification between Palestinians in 48 and in the occupied Palestinian territory.
-If you want to live with your partner, go to the West Bank, don’t bring them to 48.
+In so-called Area C there are mass evictions of particularly small Bedouin communities in the Naqab, so-called unrecognized villages in Al-Araqeeb, Umm al-Hiran, and others inside Israel that are being displaced and demolished continuously, dozens of times.
+For example, in Yafa, Akka, and Haifa, you have Palestinians who still have the deeds to their homes, but they’re unable to reclaim their property as Israeli law defines these properties as Absentees’ Property, even though the owners of these buildings are actually present, not absent.
+Different mechanisms are taking place concurrently, simultaneously, in different ways to Judaize the Galilee, the Naqab, to evict Palestinians as much as possible, to push them to immigrate.
+Since 2000 in particular, there have been different policies and laws pushed by the ever-growing fascist right-wing parties in the Israeli parliament that have furthered the discrimination and alienation of Palestinian citizens of Israel: for example banning or criminalizing family reunification between Palestinians in ’48 and in the occupied Palestinian territory.
+If you want to live with your partner, go to the West Bank, don’t bring them to ’48.
 There are different ways in which Palestinians are being pushed out of their homes and this is not just a case of an eviction or a dispute that the media depicts.
 It has to be framed and conceptualized within a larger context of settler colonialism.

-Mark: A quick example of the kind of language that conceals what is actually happening is the idea of clashes, flare-ups, cycles of violence.
+Mark: A quick example of the kind of language that conceals what is actually happening is the idea of clashes, flare-ups, and cycles of violence.
 It gives the impression that there is a fixed status quo and then every once in a while they just get into a fight and then things will calm down and we’ll go back to what it used to be, but that is entirely misleading because the process of displacement and ethnic cleansing is actually actively ongoing and these moments sometimes actually just make those things faster.
 What was happening before was not static.
-These moments are not static and what’s going to come after is not static.
-Look at those graphics of how much land Palestinians have lost.
-That graphic hasn’t stopped.
-If things continue on this path you’re not going to see any colors for Palestinian territories.
+These moments are not static and what will come after is not static.
+Look at those graphics of how much land Palestinians have lost over time.
+The land theft hasn’t stopped, and if things continue on this path, there won’t be any Palestinian territories.

 Binish: Can you describe the legal position of Israel in relation to Occupied Palestinian Territories under international law?
 How do Israel’s policing and militarized actions against Palestinians exist in relation to international law, governing relations between nation-state actors?